 We’re reminded of this every time a Founder or CEO is telling us how many problems they have had, trying to build a sales team.
 The symptoms are generic and easily recognisable: Consistent under-performance.
 Inaccurate Forecasting.
 Pipelines that never seem to close.
 A new excuse every month.
 Any of this sound familiar?

 There’s an old Irish joke about the lost foreign tourist in the countryside who asks a local for directions.
 Upon being told where the tourist is trying to get to, the local replies ‘Oh.
 Well, if I was going there, I wouldn’t start from here.’

-The causes, however, are usually less clear.
-Until we dig a little deeper into how the sales people were hired in the first place.
 It never fails to amaze us how anaemic sales recruitment processes are within Growth Technology companies – especially when compared to other roles in the business.
-The interview might have been a chat in a coffee shop.
-The rounded assessment is that the candidate seems to get on well with people.
+The interview might have been a chat in a coffee shop, with the rounded assessment that the candidate seems to get on well with people.
 And once the words ‘Marketing’ and/or ‘Business Development’ appear in the CV, we’re good to go, eh?
-Therein lies the problem.
+Therein lies the problem…